 If a complainant wants to withdraw their complaint they can do so at any time and at any stage, we will ask them to confirm this in writing.

-This policy was agreed by the Governing Body on the 5/10/2023.
+This policy was reviewed by a group of governors on the 26/09/24 and ratified by the Governing Body on the 10/10/2024.

 Parent / Carer/ Visitor Comment / Complaint Form